 The bones of the back are called the vertebrae.
 A vertebral fracture is a break in one of these bones.
-A vertebral compression fracture occurs when the front part of the bone is squeezed or compressed.
+A vertebral compression fracture usually occurs when the front part of the bone is squeezed or compressed.
 They are most common in the thoracic vertebrae.

 A vertebral compression fracture can be caused by:

 Factors that may increase your chances of vertebral compression fractures: